Understanding YOLOv2 training output

 Let's have a look at following line first, we'll break it down step by step.
 The output below is generated in detector.c on this line of code.

-• 0.451929 avg is the average loss error, which should be as low as possible.
-As a rule of thumb, once this reaches below 0.060730 avg, you can stop training.
+9798indicates the current training iteration/batch.0.370096is the total loss.0.451929 avgis the average loss error, which should be as low as possible.
+As a rule of thumb, once this reaches below0.060730 avg, you can stop training.0.001000 raterepresents the current learning rate, as defined in the .cfg file.3.300000 secondsrepresents the total time spent to process this batch.- The

-• The 627072 images at the end of the line is nothing more than 9778 * 64, the total amount of images used during training so far.
+627072 imagesat the end of the line is nothing more than9778 * 64, the total amount of images used during training so far.

 Subdivision output